AxiomeVI/SpeebrunConsistencyTracker/README.md

 - **Worst:** slowest recorded time
 - **Standard Deviation:** measure of how spread out run times are around the average
 - **Relative Standard Deviation:** standard deviation as a percentage of the average, allowing easier comparison across rooms
-- **Percentile:** n% of your runs were faster than the selected value for n
+- **Percentile:** the threshold where n% of runs are faster than this value (default: 90%, adjustable in mod options)
 - **Interquartile Range:** lower and upper bounds of the middle 50% of your runs
 - **Trend Slope:** measures how session duration affects performance.
 Values near zero indicate little effect; negative values indicate improving times as the session progresses
 - **SoB:** Sum of Best